-- Students are encouraged to participate in Avian Pathology Rounds Wednesdays 10 AM to 12:00 PM.
+- Students are encouraged to participate in Avian Pathology Rounds Wednesdays 10 a.m. to noon.
 Contact Oscar Fletcher for further information.

-- Participate in Poultry Health Management Rounds (CBS 682) offered on Mondays, in the Fall semester at 12:15 PM to 1:15 PM in the D-332 Conference Room.
-Contact Rocio Crespo for further information.
+- Students are also encouraged to participate in Poultry Health Management Rounds (CBS 682) offered on Mondays in the fall semester from 3-4pm.
+Contact Ravi Kulkarni for further information.

 Teaching Animal Unit Courses – VMP 916

-The first year of TAU, students will gain experience in the management and care of turkeys and broiler chickens.
+The first year, students will gain experience in the management and care of turkeys and broiler chickens.
 Students will also gain experience in physical examination of normal poultry and assess normal activity of the animals.
 Normal production cycles and statistics will also be covered in the laboratory and lecture periods.

 Teaching Animal Unit Courses – VMP 936

 In the second year, students will gain experience in some of the more common diagnostic sampling procedures performed in poultry.